-Hospital expenses in We will cover 80% of the costs for hospital care in the province where you live.
+Hospital expenses in We will cover 80% of the costs for hospital care in the province where you live, after you pay the deductible.

 We will cover the difference between the cost of a ward and a semiprivate or a private hospital room.